jsutch/RF_Tutorials/VSWR_and_Return_Loss.md

 https://www.youtube.com/watch?v=BijMGKbT0Wk

-#### VWSR and Return Loss are both related to the transfer of RF power.
+**VWSR** and **Return Loss** are both related to the transfer of RF power.

-VSWR - Voltage Standing Wave Ratio (vizwarr)
+### VSWR  - Voltage Standing Wave Ratio (pronounced "vizwarr")

+Defined as the ratio of the maximum to the minimum voltage on a loss-less line.
+It tells the severity of standing waves in a transmission line.
+Expressed as 3.0:1, 2.0:1.
+Higher is the value of VSWR higher is the mismatch.

+Perfectly Matched or Ideal VSWR is 1:1.

+Complete Impedance Mismatch VSWR is ∞:1.

-Maximum power is transferred when the Source of the power and the Load of the power have impedences that are Matched. (e.g. 50$\Omega$ on both sides)
+Maximum power is transferred when the Source of the power and the Load of the power have impedences that are *Matched*. (e.g. 50$\Omega$ on both sides)

-when matched all the power provided by the Source is absorbed by the Load.
+When *Matched* all the power provided by the *Source* is absorbed by the *Load*.

 - RF systems are typically 50$\Omega$
 - Cable TV systems are typically 75$\Omega$